1. Curriculum Vitae Overview

 Research Interests

-List your research interests.
-This idea is to demonstrate a match with the research topics/areas of the program you are applying to as well as those of the program faculty you may be interested in learning from or being supervised by.
-Use bulleted points for this section.
+List your specific research interests using bullet points.
+This section should demonstrate a clear alignment with the research topics and areas of the program you are applying to, as well as the research of faculty members you are interested in learning from or being supervised by.

 Academic Information